KostaS10/kostas10.github.io/_posts/2020-12-27-secure-your-azure-storage-accounts.markdown

 **Blob level**

 This Container access level is more restrictive in a way that anonymous requests now cannot list the Blobs in this Container, but if they know the exact name of a Blob in question, they can still see the Blob content.
-Listing Blobs, however,

- results in an error.
+Listing Blobs, however, result in an error shown below.

 <img src="https://infrasecurity.xyz/media/enumerror.PNG" style="display: block; margin: auto;" />

 **Private level**

-Setting the Container to this access level means that anonymous access is disallowed and all those requests would result in a same error as before, ResourceNotFound.
+Setting the Container to this access level means that anonymous access is disallowed and all those requests would result in a same error as before, *ResourceNotFound*.
 This access level is set by default regardless of the method you are using to create the Container.

 So if anonymous access is forbidden, how would you delegate access to Blobs?
 Authorizing options for Blobs are: